Pneumonia and Asthma

 • Fast breathing

-Older adults may not experience the same symptoms but may have confusion or may not be as alert as usual.
+Older adults may not experience the same symptoms.
+They may have more confusion or may not be as alert as usual.

-If you or a loved one are experiencing these symptoms, please seek medical care as soon as possible.
-While treatable, pneumococcal pneumonia is dangerous.
-It kills one out of every 20 people who contract it.
+If you or a loved one is experiencing these symptoms, please seek medical care as soon as possible.
+Pneumonia can be life-threatening.
+The illness kills about 1 in 20 people who contract it.

 How is pneumonia diagnosed?